DAGWorks-Inc/hamilton/docs/reference/api-extensions/custom-result-builders.rst

 How to use it
 -------------

-You would then pair that with a graph adapter that takes in a ResultMixin object.
+You would then have the option to pair that with a graph adapter that takes in a ResultMixin object.
 E.g. ``SimplePythonGraphAdapter``.
-See :doc:`../graph-adapters/index` for which ones take in a custom ResultMixin object.
+See :doc:`../customizing-execution/index` for which ones take in a custom ResultMixin object.

+You can pass the result builder or a graph adapters to the ``driver.Builder(result_builder).with_adapters(...)`` function.